0ls3n/JustReference-Dev/README.md

 > *Built to sharpen your ears — not your eyes.*

-## 🎛Features
+## Features

-- 🔁 **Toggle between reference and mix** at the click of a button
+- **Toggle between reference and mix** at the click of a button
-- 🎵 **Waveform view** for basic visual context (no analyzers or distractions)
+- **Waveform view** for basic visual context (no analyzers or distractions)
-- 🧠 **Minimal design**, intentionally simple and clean
+- **Minimal design**, intentionally simple and clean
-- 🚦 Intuitive controls with responsive layout
+- Intuitive controls with responsive layout
-- ⚡ Lightweight, fast, and efficient
+- Lightweight, fast, and efficient

 ---